mdemirman/movie-database/README.md

 ## About

 Developed with [Next.js](https://nextjs.org/) project.
 This project about searching and listing all movies around the world via [API](https://themoviedb.org).
-This project allows to provide detailed information about movies.
+Also it allows to provide detailed information about movies.

 ## Tech Stack